RakibulHasanRatul/dhaka-house-rent-predictor/speedtest.md

 This indicates that while the scratch implementation is still faster, it may not scale as well as Scikit-Learn's implementation for larger datasets.
 Further optimizations may be needed to improve the performance of the scratch-built model on larger datasets.

 This speed test highlights the strengths and weaknesses of both implementations.
 The scratch-built model is faster for smaller datasets, but Scikit-Learn's implementation is more robust and scalable for larger datasets.

+## Summary of Overall Results

+In summary, the speed test results indicate that the scratch-built linear regression model is faster than Scikit-Learn's implementation for smaller datasets, but its performance degrades with larger datasets.

+The scratch-built model is only efficient when working with too small datasets yet having resource limitations.
+For larger datasets, Scikit-Learn's implementation is more efficient and robust, making it a better choice for production use cases.

 ## Script I Used